 The 21st century focuses on precision machining on a micro and nanoscale.
 Additionally, complex multi-axis machines add new dimensions to the geometry that can be machined.
 Additionally, machining techniques use advanced science, such as laser cutting and electric discharge machining.

 How Machining Works?

-Machining processes rely on machine tools to work on the raw materials to create the desired shape.
+Machining processes rely on a machine tool to work on the raw materials to create the desired shape.
 Modern machine tools are mostly automated.
 They use inbuilt computing to interpret the commands and work on the part.
 The method of commands depends on the type of technology that the machine uses.
-Most machining tools are based on Computer Numerical Control (CNC), which uses CAM programming.
+Most modern machining tools are based on Computer Numerical Control (CNC), which uses CAM programming.